Dog Ear Terminology

 Bearded Collie

 Dropped, pendulous or pendant ears are the opposite of erect ears and hang straight down from the head.
-There can be a small amount of lift at the back of the ear, but if they are required to be set on low, they should never fold above the level of the skull.
+There can be a small amount of lift at the back of the ear, but if they are required to be set on low, they should never fold above the level of the skull for example the Bearded Collie (pictured).

 Hungarian Vizsla